VARICOSE VEINS TREATMENT

-Varicose veins treatment isn’t performed for aesthetic reasons alone.
+Varicose veins treatment in Brisbane isn’t performed for aesthetic reasons alone.
 Varicose veins can cause serious health problems including blood clots, skin breakdown and ulcers, venous eczema and even skin cancers on a rare occasion.
 About Face Brisbane’s pain-free, non-invasive varicose veins treatment, called sclerotherapy, will give you back the confidence to wear shorts and bikinis again, and will also improve your overall health.